kimjoar/expect-to/README.md

 [libraries](https://github.com/Automattic/expect.js)
 [out](https://github.com/power-assert-js/power-assert)
 [there](https://github.com/moll/js-must), but I haven't found one that matches what I want in an assertion library.
-These are _not_ complaints but the existing libraries, they are different philosophies.
+These are _not_ complaints of the existing libraries, they are different philosophies.
 What works for me is not necessarily the right choice for you.

-First of, I want them to feel like JavaScript, e.g. no chaining of assertions:
+First, I want my assertions to feel like JavaScript and I therefore don't want this style of chaining assertions:

 ```javascript
 someVar.should.be.a('string');